BioClub/labU/README.md

 ## 1. Bi-Lingual Events

 - Create an `Event Page` with all the necessary event info.
-- Based on that data, create an `Event Overview Page`, showing all future events, ordered by date, includung resized image previews, title, and event abstract.
+- Based on that data, create an `Event Overview Page`, showing all future events, ordered by date, including resized image previews, title, and event abstract.
 - Once the event is finished - i.e. the `event date` is older than the current date, the event page moves to the `Event Archive Page`.
 - User can write `Event Reports`, which can be linked to the `Event Page`.
 Links to the `Event Reports` appear on the `Event Page.`

 ## 2. BioClub Projects

+- A _BioClub Project_ is a place to document and share information about a project.
+- Project can have _Project Members_, each member can edit the project site and create/edit any number of sub-sites.

+### 2.1 Creating a Project (for Admins)

+- An Admin needs to initially create the project with template _New Project_.
+- On save, a new template and a new role is created, handling the user permissions, based upon the members on the project page.
+- On subsequent save, the user permissions are updated.

 ### Requirements